"When Chuck Norris lifts weights, the dumbbells get tired."

 But rarely are there are no setbacks.
 Rarely are there ideal conditions.

 Some people operate as if there shouldn’t be setbacks.
-Or they believe others don’t have the same setbacks as they do.
+Or they believe others don’t have the same setbacks as they do (which is far from the truth when you hear stories like these).
 And they are rattled and discouraged when those obstacles show up.

 Instead, if you expect setbacks and know they’re coming - they don’t jar you and rattle you as much when they arrive.
 You have the confidence to course correct or address them.